BodenmillerGroup/steinbock/docs/cli/segmentation.md

     This is an experimental feature and is only available in the `-cellpose` flavors of the *steinbock* Docker container.

     Segmentation using cellpose likely requires fine-tuning of parameters, e.g. using steinbock command-line interface options.
+    Pre-trained models introduced in [cellpose 2.0](https://www.nature.com/articles/s41592-022-01663-4).
+The ddefault is set to `tissuenet` model, both as the default segmentation model and the base model for training.

 [Cellpose](https://www.cellpose.org) is a generalist algorithm for cellular segmentation.